TrevorGlascock/Restaurant_Reservation/README.md

      * `edited_at`
 * No other properties will be allowed in the request body data.

+### `GET /reservations/:reservation_id`
+  * Returns a single reservation object given a valid `reservation_id` param.
+  * Request is invalid if the provided reservation_id does not correspond to an existing reservation.

 ### `PUT /reservations/:reservation_id`
 * Replaces an existing reservation with the reservation provided in the request body data.
 * Returns the modified reservation object.
 * Has all the same validation as the above `POST /reservations` route.
 * Similar to `GET /reservations/:reservation_id`, the reservation_id in the param must correspond to an existing reservation.

 ### `PUT /reservations/:reservation_id/status`
 * Replaces an existing reservation's status with the status provided in the request body data.